aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Disadvantages:

 1. Protection not offered for JavaScript users, can be bypassed in TypeScript.
-2. Stable/experimental scheme is not based on any well-known industry standard, we're going to have to clearly explain it to people.
+2. Stable/experimental versioning scheme is not based on any well-known industry standard, we're going to have to clearly explain it to people.

 ## 3. Extra unstable precautions